 Procedural change management is typically described in each statement of work.
 Both a client and a vendor are responsible for their costs to prepare, assess a CCN, administer, and implement a change.

-Procedural changes are made at no additional cost to the client unless they will increase costs on performing the services.
+Procedural changes are made at no additional cost to the client unless they will increase the costs of performing the services.
 However, for any additional charge, we provide the following material to support the respective notice:

 Once a notice is created, it is sent for review and approval.
-Based on all the documentation, clients review it, accept or reject.
+Based on all the documentation, clients review it, and accept or reject it.
 Also, they may request an amendment on CNN or ask for more information.

-Change management in Diceus is a well-organized set of procedures to process and maintain change requests from clients.
+Change management in DICEUS is a well-organized set of procedures to process and maintain client change requests.
 In general, these procedures include the following activities:

 Each year, we review our change management procedures to make them more efficient.
 Our specialists search for better ways to automate scheduling, tracking, and reporting on changes.

 Want to know more about how we deal with change requests?
-Contact with us.
+Contact us.